redFrik/udk10-Embedded_Systems/udk131212/README.md

 This time we'll do a little detour and look at [arduino](http://arduino.cc).
 This to learn more about basic electronics (analog vs digital, sensors, pulse-width modulation (pwm), voltage divider etc).

+Note: all the things we do with the arduino you can also do with the beaglebone black.
+It is just simpler and quicker to use the arduino+laptop combo for these experiments.

 //--arduino hardware
 --------------------
 The arduino hardware is a small microcontroller (computer) that you can program to do simple tasks like reading sensors, controls motors, set timers, do simple logic, lo-fi sound etc. Normally it's built with an 8bit atmel mega chip and run off 5 volts, but there are boards with other chips and other voltages.